raederan/rdf2pg/README.md

 ## Authors and Acknowledgment

-Thanks to Prof. Renzo Angles et al. it is possible to have a basement to develop an important feature of `rapsql`.
+Thanks to Renzo Angles et al. for providing a basement to develop an important feature of `RAPSQL`.
 It is a fork of [renzoar/rdf2pg](https://github.com/renzoar/rdf2pg/tree/master/src).

 ## License